 - Cybersecurity insurance: Organizations should consider cybersecurity insurance to help mitigate the impact of a ransomware incident.
 Cybersecurity insurance can be particularly beneficial for MSPs, which are often responsible for protecting other companies’ data.
 Some cyber insurance companies lean toward readily paying ransoms, while others prefer to explore other remediation options, so companies should talk to prospective insurers and discuss policies before committing to an insurance provider.

-Incident response procedures should be tested regularly to ensure that employees are familiar with security processes and understand exactly what to do in the event of an infection.
+Any incident response plan should be tested regularly to ensure that employees are familiar with security processes and understand exactly what to do in the event of an infection.
 Testing also helps companies identify and rectify flaws in the response chain.
 The worst time for a company to try and work out what to do in a ransomware attack is during a real ransomware attack.
 See this FBI alert for more information on detecting and remediating malicious activity.

-A proactive approach to ransomware prevention can help companies significantly reduce the risk of infection.
+A proactive ransomware response plan can help companies significantly reduce the risk of infection.
 In the event of an incident, organizations must have effective response procedures in place to contain the incident, prevent data loss and safely initiate the recovery process.

-The practices described in this article can help businesses of all sizes mitigate the impact of a ransomware attack.
-Do note, however, that these procedures should be considered general and non-comprehensive advice.
-Security requirements can vary significantly and security systems should always be tailored according to industry, regulatory requirements and the company’s unique security needs.
+The ransomware response plan described in this article can help any organization know what to do after ransomware attacks, and mitigate its impact.
+Do note, however, that these best practices should be considered general and non-comprehensive advice.
+Security requirements can vary significantly, and security systems should always be tailored according to industry, regulatory requirements and the company’s unique security needs.

 Emsisoft Endpoint Protection: Award-Winning Security Made SimpleExperience effortless next-gen technology.
 Start Free Trial